pRiVi/olsr-relay/README.md

 COMPATIBILITY
 -------------

--   I run debian woody with Linux 2.4.20, and here it works.
+-   Linux 2.4.x or later is enough.

 EXAMPLE
 -------

-    /some/where/udp-broadcast-relay -f 1 6112 eth0 eth1  # forward Warcraft 3 broadcast packets
+    /some/where/udp-broadcast-relay -f 1 698 wlan0 eth0  # Forwards OSLR packets between wlan0 and eth0

 CONTRIBUTORS
 -----------------